Look at the Monferrato from the fortified hill and keep two feet in two provinces: in Robella, you can.

 Privately owned, it is open to the public for guided tours by reservation.

-Not far we meet the Church of Saint Giacomo Apostolo, parish church, built in 1700 and remodeled several times.
+Not far we meet the Church of Saint Giacomo Apostolo, parish church, built in 1700 and remodelled several times.
 Today it appears with a nineteenth-century façade and a baroque-style bell tower.

 Do not miss the Church of Saint Eusebio, seventeenth-century, parish church of the hamlet of Cortiglione, the Chapel of Saint Francesco, built in the XVI century and located in the cemetery of Robella, and the chapel of Bric Macagnone standing on the exact border between the province of Asti and that of Alessandria.